Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Introduction

 Many of the most pressing real-world challenges, from sustainable resource management and climate change mitigation to economic policy design, are Ill-Structured Problems (ISPs) \citep{simon1971human, reitman1964heuristic}.
 Unlike Well-Structured Problems (WSPs), which have clearly defined goals, known constraints, and a finite set of operators, ISPs feature ambiguous goals, unclear causal relationships, and undefined solution spaces \citep{simon1973structure}.
 Solving an ISP requires the problem-solver to impose structure, define objectives and discover pathways, as an integral part of the solution process itself.

 A classic example of an ISP arises in collective action problems, where locally rational decisions made by autonomous agents lead to globally suboptimal or even harmful outcomes \citep{hardin1968tragedy, ostrom1990governing}.
-Consider farmers operating within a shared agricultural landscape.
-Each farmer makes land-use decisions driven by local incentives like maximizing crop yield and profitability.
-While these decisions may be optimal at the farm level, their combined effect can degrade the shared ecosystem upon which all depend, for instance by reducing biodiversity or compromising ecological connectivity \citep{kremen2020ecological, poteete2010working, taylor1993connectivity}.
-For an individual farmer, the decision of how to act is an ISP: the link between their specific planting choices and the health of the entire landscape is complex and unclear, and the \emph{right} action is not algorithmically defined.
+Consider farmers operating within a shared agricultural landscape or EV owners choosing when to charge at home.
+Each agent makes decisions driven by local incentives like maximizing crop yield or minimizing charging costs and discomfort.
+While these decisions may be optimal at the individual level, their combined effect can degrade the shared ecosystem or overload the grid during peak hours.
+For an individual agent, the decision of how to act is an ISP: the link between their specific choices and the health of the entire system is complex and unclear, and the \emph{right} action is not algorithmically defined.
 The challenge for a system designer or policymaker is to create a mechanism that simplifies this decision-making process for the individual.
-An ideal solution would be simple, practical behavioral rules, or heuristics, that, if followed by individual agents, reliably produce a desirable global outcome.
+An ideal solution would be practical behavioral rules, or heuristics, that, if followed by individual agents, reliably produce a desirable global outcome.
 Such heuristics would effectively transform the ISP faced by each agent into tractable WSPs.
 Discovering such heuristics, however, is a challenging second-order problem.